 Technology is here to stay.
 While automation and artificial intelligence are set to replace many jobs in the future, there will always be a need for people who can design and implement organizational computer systems.
 Growth in Systems Administrator positions is average, with 376,820 systems administrators currently employed in the U.S. This number is projected to grow by 8 percent to 412,800 by 2024, an increase of 30,200 positions.

-Texas has just over 30,000 network systems administrators and almost a third of them are in Dallas-Plano-Irving area, which is the third biggest metropolitan employer of systems administrators in the country.
+Texas has just over 30,000 network systems administrators and almost a third of them are in the Dallas-Plano-Irving area, which is the third biggest metropolitan employer of systems administrators in the country.
 There are 4.1 network administrators in Dallas for every 1000 jobs, while Texas as a whole only has 2.73.

 Cloud computing is now an essential aspect of systems administration and small to medium enterprises (SME) will increasingly rely on these systems.
 According to the Bureau of Labor Statistics, demand for cloud networks from SME that don’t have in-house IT departments will drive a 31 percent increase in demand for systems administrators within the computer systems design and services industry.

 As with all information technology careers, the health sector is also expected to demand more systems administrators.
-As medical care becomes increasingly digitized, and large amounts of patient data is collected, network administrators will be required to not only implement large computer networks, but they will also need to address the significant security concerns that stem from the collection of confidential information.
+As medical care becomes increasingly digitized, and large amounts of patient data are collected, network administrators will be required to not only implement large computer networks, but they will also need to address the significant security concerns that stem from the collection of confidential information.

 While telecommunications companies and educational institutions also have high rates of employment for network administrators, banks, securities and commodes exchange, and mining are the top paying industries for people with these skills.